antosoa/thelibrary/README.md

 # thelibrary
-A project for teaching Java, Html, CSS, Javascript, JPA, Maven, patterns, etc...
+A project realised during a Java Campus hosted in Milan, teaching about Java Programming, web Html/CSS/Javascript, JPA, Maven, and Design Patterns.